Frequently Asked Questions

 Yes, both IPv4 and IPv6 connections are supported.
 For IPv6 support, the protocol must be enabled and configured to use either a direct IPv6 connection through your service provider or an IPv6 tunnel such as Microsoft's Teredo or Hurricane Electric's IPv6 tunnel broker.
 For backwards compatibility with existing software and services, SocketTools does not require that you configure an IPv6 connection and will use IPv4 by default.

-SocketTools will automatically select the strongest encryption available on both the client and server, including 256 bit AES encryption, and supports the use of client certificates for authentication.
+SocketTools will automatically select the strongest encryption available on both the client and server, including 256-bit AES encryption, and supports the use of client certificates for authentication.

 SocketTools will always default to using the strongest security options available.
-This generally means that secure connections will default to using TLS 1.2 and AES-256.
+This generally means that secure connections will default to using TLS 1.2 or later versions and AES-256.
 For SSH and SFTP connections, SSH 2.0 and AES-256 are used by default.
 There are backwards compatibility options available to connect to older servers that may not support current security standards.

 Yes, all SocketTools editions support OAuth 2.0 with web and mail services.
 Please review the OAuth 2.0 Frequently Asked Questions document which goes into more depth about how OAuth is used.